-OFFICE OF THE GOVERNOR — News Release — Governor Ige issues a Presidential Disaster Declaration request as Hurricane Lane approaches islandsPosted on Aug 22, 2018 in Latest News, Press Releases
+OFFICE OF THE GOVERNOR — News Release — Governor Ige issues a Presidential Disaster Declaration request as Hurricane Lane approaches islandsPosted on Aug 22, 2018 in Latest Department News, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige formally requested a Presidential Disaster Declaration as Hurricane Lane inched toward the Hawaiian Islands on Tuesday.
 The declaration asks the President of the United States to declare the State of Hawai‘i a major disaster in the event that there is significant damage and losses as a result of the hurricane.